-Apple crisps are incredibly comforting and a seasonal treat for our beautiful Okanagan Autumns, apple crisp is one of the easiest desserts you can make and I'm using real foods so it is healthy.
-I like to make a few little crisps when I get a bunch of apples, because they freeze well and are a treat that can be pulled out later on if you have unexpected company.
+Apple crisps are incredibly comforting and a seasonal treat for our beautiful Okanagan Autumns, apple crisp is one of the easiest desserts you can make and I'm using real foods in this one, so it's healthy and part of the local food movement!
+I like to make a few crisps when I get a bunch of apples, because they freeze well and are a treat that can be pulled out later on if you have unexpected company.

 It’s SO easy to make!
-I am not even close to a pro-baker, but I’ve made this apple crisp many times and it is always a crowd pleaser.
-(Or, a spouse pleaser!
-OR a self-pleaser!)
-This could also work for a comforting breakfast too due to the low amount of sugar in it (in which you could replace the coconut sugar with raw honey or maple syrup instead) which is nice if you don’t have time for making a big breakfast for your guests.
-(Ahhh, and it works great just for yourself too!)
+I am not even close to a pro-baker, but I’ve made this apple crisp many times and it is always a pleaser.
+This could also work for a comforting breakfast too due to the low amount of sugar in it (in which you could replace the coconut sugar with raw honey or maple syrup instead) which is nice if you don’t have time for making a big breakfast for yourself or guests.

 In case you are sensitive to dairy or a vegan, I’ve given you a substitution below.